-Fig 8. (a) The volume of gas evolution in the use of different light intensities for the photocatalytic dehydrogenation of FA and (b) Initial TOF versus power for Ag1Pd1/SLCN under visible light irradiation.
+Fig 8. (a) The volume of gas evolution in the use of different light intensities for the photocatalytic decomposition of FA and (b) Initial TOF versus luminous power for Ag1Pd1/SLCN under visible light irradiation.

-To determine the molar ratio of CO2/H2, a NaOH trap (10M NaOH based on gas burette system) was utilized to absorb CO235,58.
+To ascertain the molar ratio of CO2:H2, a NaOH trap (10M NaOH based on gas burette system) was utilized to absorb CO235,58.
 In this experiment, the gas mixture produced was passed through a NaOH trap.
 The volume of gas produced in the use of the NaOH trap was reduced by half compared to the state without traps, which indicates that the volume of gas produced is 1: 1 (Fig 9a).